azsdk/azsdk-docs/03-Security-In-CICD/Readme.md

 a {tagname, tagvalue} pair based on how your application's resources are organized.
 When the pipeline executes, SVTs will scan the specified set of resources.

+Along with input parameter, you can check for below options
+<br/>**Enable OMS Logging:** Switch to enable this task to publish SVT evalution results to an OMS workspace.
+Steps to configure OMS credential are explained in Step-4
+<br/>**Aggregate Control Status:** Switch to aggregate the SVTs control output.
+When this is turned off it would show all the failed individual controls in the task summary output.
+<br/>**Use Preview Modules of AzSDK:** Switch to toggle use of preview drop of AzSDK SVTs.
+By default it is configured to use latest bits of AzSDK.
 ![03_IP_Parameter_for_Task](../Images/03_IP_Parameter_for_Task.png)

 **Step-4:** (Optional) Setup connectivity from CICD to OMS.